kulikov0/headless-client/README.md

 If `SSLKEYLOGFILE` is set, the library appends TLS session keys to that file, so Wireshark can decrypt the capture.
 The file is opened once per process.

+`KeyLogWriter` returns that file, or nil when the variable is unset.
+Pass it to `QUICOptions.KeyLogWriter` to log QUIC keys to the same file.

 ## Method

 Values come from Chromium and libwebrtc source.
 Packet captures verify them.